 Open Roads, Hidden Risks: What Every Polk County Driver Should Know About Rural Road Safety

 When you think about dangerous roads, you probably picture a busy city intersection or a packed highway during rush hour.
-You may not think about the ones that seem the safest, the quiet, two lane roads that wind through groves and farmland.
+You may not think about the ones that seem the safest, the quiet, two-lane roads that wind through groves and farmland.
 The long rural stretches where you might not see another car for a mile.

-The Polk Transportation Planning Organization (TPO), along with the Florida Department of Transportation (FDOT), tracks traffic crash pattern data across Polk County.
+The Polk Transportation Planning Organization (TPO), along with the Florida Department of Transportation (FDOT), tracks traffic crash pattern data across Polk County, Florida.
 The numbers tell a story that surprises most people.
-Crash patterns reveal high speeds, simple road design, heavy truck traffic and limited lighting make rural crashes less frequent than urban ones, but far more likely to be fatal.

 What is a Rural Road?

-Why Quiet Roads Can Be Dangerous
+Why Quiet Roads Can Be the Most Dangerous

 From 2017 to 2021, more than 83,000 people died on rural roadways across the United States.
-That accounts for 43% of all roadway deaths even though only 20% of the U.S. population lives in rural areas.
-In 2022 alone, 17,283 traffic fatalities occurred on rural roads and the fatality rate per 100 million vehicle miles traveled was 1.5 times higher in rural areas than in urban areas, according to the National Center for Statistics and Analysis.
+That accounts for 43% of all roadway deaths, even though only 20% of the U.S. population lives in rural areas.
+In 2022 alone, 17,283 traffic fatalities occurred on rural roads, and the fatality rate per 100 million vehicle miles traveled was 1.5 times higher in rural areas than in urban areas, according to the National Center for Statistics and Analysis.

 Many rural roads were built decades ago and were never designed to handle the speeds and traffic volumes they carry today.
 They often lack physical barriers like medians or guardrails to separate opposing lanes of traffic.
 That means a single moment of distraction or a misjudged passing maneuver on a two-lane highway can lead to a devastating head-on collision.